protohaven/printed_materials/common-tools/blacksmithing_area.typ

 #import "/meta-environments/tool-inclusion.typ": *

-= Smithy
+= Blacksmithing

-The smithy is a collection of very simple tools.
+The blacksmithing area is a collection of very simple tools.
 The work is learning forging is practice:

  - trying things
  - figuring things out